WebOfTrustInfo/verifiable-news/brainstorming.md

 ## Other Producers and Consumers of Factual Claims

 Individuals and organizations other than journalistic can produce and consume factual claims.
-Organizations, companies, non-profits and public sector organizations, for example, can produce and consume such claims.
+Organizations, companies, non-profits and public sector organizations, for example, can produce and consume factual claims.